bioinformatics-core-shared-training/nextflow_september_2021/part_2.md

 ### Step 3: Change the channel to remove chunk numbers

 1. Change the output channel from _SortSam_ to remove the chunk number.
-2. Group this channel by base name (see "Combining Operators" in the documentation).
+2. Group this channel by base name.
+    1. _Hint: see "Combining Operators" in the documentation._

 ### Step 4: Adapt MarkDuplicates to work accept all chunks for a file